 (b) by any person present at the examination, or any part of the examination, signing the person’s name at the bottom of each page of the written record that records a part of the examination at which the person was present.

 11.8.
 Inspection of record or transcript of examination or investigation under Corporations Act s.
-411, 423 or 536
+411 or 423 or Insolvency Practice Schedule Div.
+90 Subdiv.
+B

-(1) A written record or transcript of an examination or investigation under section 411, 423 or 536 of the Corporations Act is not available for inspection by any person except —
+(1) A written record or transcript of an examination or investigation under the Corporations Act section 411 or 423 or the Insolvency Practice Schedule Division 90 Subdivision B is not available for inspection by any person except —

 (a) with the consent of the liquidator (if any) or ASIC; or